Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

 At the request of the Director of the Department of Higher Education;

-The Minister of Education and Training issued a Circular promulgating the Regulations on admission and training for master\'s degrees.
+The Minister of Education and Training issued a Circular promulgating the Regulations on admission and training for master's degrees.

 **Article 1.
-Promulgated together with this Circular are the Regulations on admission and training for master\'s degrees.**
+Promulgated together with this Circular are the Regulations on admission and training for master's degrees.**

 **Article 2.
 This Circular takes effect from October 15, 2021, applicable to courses admitted from the effective date of the Circular.
-This Circular replaces Circular No. 15/2014/TT-BGDDT dated May 15, 2014 of the Minister of Education and Training promulgating the Regulations on master\'s degree training.**
+This Circular replaces Circular No. 15/2014/TT-BGDDT dated May 15, 2014 of the Minister of Education and Training promulgating the Regulations on master's degree training.**

 **Article 3.
-Chief of Office, Director of the Department of Higher Education, heads of relevant units under the Ministry of Education and Training; directors of universities and academies; rectors of universities; rectors or directors of other educational institutions licensed to train master\'s degrees, relevant organizations and individuals are responsible for implementing this Circular./.**
+Chief of Office, Director of the Department of Higher Education, heads of relevant units under the Ministry of Education and Training; directors of universities and academies; rectors of universities; rectors or directors of other educational institutions licensed to train master's degrees, relevant organizations and individuals are responsible for implementing this Circular./.**

 **KT.
 MINISTER** **DEPUTY MINISTER**